is0383kk/Pytorch_VAE-GMM/README.md

 # Variational Auto-Encoder(VAE)+Gaussian mixture model(GMM)
 Implementation of a model to make VAE and GMM learn from each other.
-VAE sends x_d to GMM
+VAE sends latent variables to GMM
 GNM sends mean and variance parameters of the Gaussian distribution to VAE
 This idea of integrating probability models is based on [this paper](https://arxiv.org/abs/1910.08918)
 This is a Graphical Model of VAE+GMM model: